-ERP software combines every aspect of a process from different departments into a single user friendly database.
-With the advent of cloud based BPA, even small and mid-sized businesses can take advantage of an ERP system to automate and ensure smooth functioning of all operations.
+ERP software combines every aspect of a process from different departments into a single user-friendly database.
+With the advent of cloud-based BPA, even small and mid-sized businesses can take advantage of an ERP system to automate and ensure smooth functioning of all operations.

 An enterprise planning resource system is made of different ERP applications that communicate and share a unified database and platform.
-The goal of using an enterprise resource planning system is to ensure your business has one single database for all information thereby improving the flow of data and ensuring the right information is provided to all teams.
+The goal of using an enterprise resource planning system is to ensure your business has one single database for all information, thereby improving the flow of data and ensuring the right information is provided to all teams.

-Some of the different applications or modules integrated into a single system to manage back office functions include:
+Some of the different applications or modules integrated into a single system to manage back-office functions include:

 It lets you automate your repetitive business processes and saves time for your employees who can focus on more important functions of their job and be more productive in planning and executing tasks that cannot be done by a system.

-Error-free reports are a crucial aspect in business planning, and the lesser the human intervention, the more accurate the data.
+Error-free reports are a crucial aspect of business planning, and the lesser the human intervention, the more accurate the data.
 The ERP systems provide a deep insight into every function and department of your business without boring you with a regular excel sheet.
 They also provide financial reports such as income and cash flow statements, which could help you make decisions that are backed by factual data and metrics.

 With an ERP system, you can standardize processes and systems (think CRM automated emails and chatbots), this enhances productivity and efficiency.
 This is also an added benefit if you’re looking at branding the communication sent out from your business.

-IF you’re wondering who are some of the top players in the ERP industry, here’s a list!
+If you’re wondering who are some of the top players in the ERP industry, here’s a list!

-Oracle’s NetSuite ERP is built for medium and large sized businesses.
+Oracle’s NetSuite ERP is built for medium and large-sized businesses.
 The platform is fully scalable and equipped with robust features that help automate different business operations.
 Some crucial processes it covers are financial management, billing, and inventory.
 But the real cherry for this particular ERP brand is its warehouse administration tool which lets you manage your inventory with regularly updated data.

 This is again aimed at medium-sized businesses and large enterprises.
 It uses new technologies like the Internet of Things, business analytics, and Big Data in its processes.
 The Epicor ERP handles CRM, project management, accounting, and supply chain, among other modules.